The patch tool helps eliminate pesky spots and marks on photos.

 If you can’t see it, check to see if it’s hidden in the small drop-down menu when you click on the healing brush.

-How to Use the Photoshop Patch Tool to Tidy Up Your Image
+How to Use the Patch Tool in Photoshop to Tidy Up Images

-You can also clean up distractions with the patch tool.
+You can also clean up other forms of distractions with the patch tool.
 These include stray grass, stones, wayward clouds, and graffiti.

 My photographic vice is forgetting to clean the lens properly when I’m in a rush.
-The patch tool comes in handy for those annoying dust spots.
+The patch tool comes in handy for those annoying dust spots as well.

-You can also use the Patch tool to remove larger areas that are distracting from your otherwise great image.
+Furthermore, you can use the Patch tool to remove larger areas that are distracting from your otherwise excellent image.

-It’ll show you how to tidy up a scene in Photoshop CC 2018 using a Windows PC.
+I’ll show you how to tidy up a scene in Photoshop CC 2020 using a Windows PC.
 If you’re using a version of Photoshop earlier than Photoshop CS6, then this method might not work for you.

-Step 2: Selecting the Area You Want to Remove
+Step 2: Select the Area You Want to Remove

 I ‘draw’ around the stone I want to remove by clicking and dragging around it.
-A dotted line (‘marching ants’) appears.
+Marching ants (dotted lines) appear once I make the selection.

-I click in the centre of the shape I’ve drawn, and drag the cursor across to a nearby clear area.
+I click in the centre of the shape I drew and drag the cursor across to a nearby clear area.